AmbientRun/Ambient/docs/src/tutorials/game/2_player_character.md

 ## Creating a floor

-First, remove all code withing `fn main`, and add the following:
+First, remove all code within `fn main` in `server.rs`, and add the following:

 ```rust
 Entity::new()